 In the following subsections, we first validate our CK-MPM by demonstrating that it conserves linear and angular momentum (\autoref{sec:unit-test}).
 Next, we compare the performance and behavior of CK-MPM against the state-of-the-art open-source GPU MPM framework \cite{wang2020massively} (\autoref{sec:comparisons}).
 Finally, we showcase the robustness and versatility of our method through stress tests involving large-scale scenes and complex geometries (\autoref{sec:stress-tests}).

 Except for stress tests, all experiments are conducted on a machine equipped with an Intel Core i9-12900KF CPU and an NVIDIA RTX 3090 GPU.
 The system runs CUDA 12.4 with NVIDIA driver version 550.54.
 For code compilation, we use gcc/g++ 12.3 with the C++20 standard enforced.
-All source code will be made publicly available.